innolitics/rdm/rdm/base/software_plan.md

 **Input:** System requirements and risk controls

+**Performed by:** Project lead

 {% if not system.is_software_only_device %}
 System requirements are recorded in {{ system.system_requirements_location }}.
-Each system requirement requires a unique identifier so that we can trace its related software requirements back to it using GitHub labels{% if system.auditor_notes %} [5.1.3.b]{% endif %}.
+Each system requirement must have a unique identifier so that we can trace it to any software requirements that fulfill it{% if system.auditor_notes %} [5.1.3.b]{% endif %}.
 {% endif %}

 {# TODO: discuss risk analysis location; clarify how risk controls will be traced to software requirements. #}

-To the extent possible, software requirements should be enumerated at the start of the project{% if system.auditor_notes %} [5.2.1]{% endif %}.
-If an existing requirement becomes irrelevant, it should be tagged with the `obsolete` label. {% if not system.is_software_only_device %} Software requirements should be tied to their originating system requirements by tagging them with labels that match the system requirement ids{% if system.auditor_notes %} [5.1.1.c]{% endif %}.{% endif %}

 Writing software requirements is an art and a science; one must find balance between precision and usefulness.

+{% if not system.is_software_only_device %}
+The distinction between system requirements and software requirements can be ambiguous.
+System requirements describe the requirements of the entire system, including software and hardware.
+Software requirements must be tracable to all of the system requirements that they help fulfill.
+Software requirements are usually more detailed than the system requirements they refer to.
+Many system requirements will be fufilled using both hardware and software.
+{% endif %}

+The distinction between software requirements and the design is {% if not system.is_software_only_device %}also {% endif %}typically ambiguous.
+Requirements should:

+- not imply solution
+- be verifiable
+- be short, ideally one or two sentences long.

 Software requirements are often categorized as one of the following types{% if system.auditor_notes %} [5.2.2 and 5.2.3]{% endif %}: